-Once pre-approved, loanDepot guides you through the application process, asking you for documentation specific to your needs.
-Once you’re approved loanDepot either deposits funds into your account or sets up an appointment to close your loan.
+If you’re preapproved, loanDepot guides you through the application process, asking you for documentation specific to your needs.
+After completing the application process, loanDepot will either approve or deny your request.
+If approved. loanDepot can deposit funds into your account or set up an appointment to close your loan.

-The process can take anywhere between a few days to a few months, depending on what type of loan you’re applying for — mortgages typically take longer than personal loans, for example.
+The process can take anywhere between a few days to a few months, depending on what type of loan you’re applying for — mortgages typically take longer than home equity loans, for example.

 Requirements vary by the type of loan you’re interested in and where you live, but you have a better chance of approval if:

-- You have a credit score of at least 660 for personal loans and 600 for other loan types.
+- You have a credit score of at least 600 for other loan types

 - You can provide proof of consistent income